 Bike wash and storage

-You can then place your bike in a bike park, monitored by security overnight.
+You can then place your clean bike in a bike park, monitored by security overnight.
 Riders only are allowed into the bike park, and are responsible for collecting their own bike should maintenance or repair work be required.

 The bike park is not covered, therefore bikes are not protected from the rain.